sensu/sensu-docs/content/sensu-go/5.12/reference/agent.md

 | allow-list |      |
 ------------------|------
-description       | Path to yaml or json file containing allowlist of check or hook commands the agent can execute. type              | String default           | `""` example           | {{< highlight shell >}}# Command line example
+description       | Path to yaml or json file containing allowlist of check or hook commands the agent can execute.
+See [example][45] for an example configuration file and the [configuration spec][46] for details on building a configuration file. type              | String default           | `""` example           | {{< highlight shell >}}# Command line example